captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 No that goes upstairs.
 ---
-A reading group...
+A reading group…
 ---
-Isn't that.
-Kind of.
+Isn’t that…kind of…
 ---
 For old people?
 ---
 ## SHARON:
-We are old people.
+We *are* old people.
 ---
 ## ROBYN:
 We are?
 ---
-I'll just take this upstairs.
+I’ll just take this upstairs.
 ---
 But thanks for the invitation.
 ---
 ## SHARON:
-You're so welcome.
+You’re so welcome.
 ---
-You let me know if there's
+You let me know if there’s
 ---
 anything you need.
 ---